Kissing the Blarney Stone and visiting the Castle

-What’s more we got lost on the way to the house, and asked a Brazilian – UK couple directions.
+What’s more, we got lost on the way to the house and asked a Brazilian – UK couple directions.

 They now work in missions with the Brazilian – Irish couple.

 Yes, staying.
-Two total strangers have us into their home, and have cooked us a lovely warm dinner, offered us our own room with a warm and cosy bed, and now after a lovely breakfast we have been dropped to the Blarney Castle to go exploring.
+Two total strangers have us into their home, and have cooked us a lovely warm dinner, offered us our own room with a warm and cozy bed, and now after a lovely breakfast we have been dropped to the Blarney Castle to go exploring.

 We joke we have brought the Miami sunshine with us.

 Ireland has had a tornado recently, and many fields are flooded, rivers have burst their banks, and houses have been damaged.
 Their weather has been bleak and wet.
-So it is nice when we wake to see snow on the hill out in the distance from the kitchen window, and to see blue sky.
+So it is nice when we wake to see snow on the hill out in the distance from the kitchen window and to see the blue sky.

 So off we head in the cold, (and it is very cold to us) to kiss the Blarney Stone!